vcian19/covidcompare/README.md

 ![screenshot](https://i.ibb.co/RvXG63k/screenshot.png)

 Please check out our new online Viz Tool at [covidcompare.io](https://covidcompare.io), which will be updated regularly going forward.
-This was produced by
+This was produced by Samir Akre ([Github](https://github.com/akre96), [Twitter](https://twitter.com/samirakre)), Joseph Freidman, and Patty Liu.

 Historical comparing model performance corresponding to manuscript updates can be accessed in `visuals/`.